-Teams can now tap into the power of automation in Trello with the Butler Power-Up, now live for all Trello users.
+Teams can now tap into the power of automation in Trello with the Butler automation, now live for all Trello users.
 Let’s face it, inefficiencies get multiplied when team members have to do the same repetitive tasks.
 It’s tasks like these that Butler automates.
 With Butler built-in to Trello, anyone can create simple natural language commands to make work auto-magically happen on their boards, saving tons of time and bringing process to any team’s workflow.

 Here are just a few things that Butler can do:

 Set Rule Automation - Users can set rules that react to actions on boards, like when a card is moved to Done, Butler can automatically mark the due date complete, complete any outstanding checklist items, and leave a comment telling your boss how awesome you are.